Blow-Up | Athens | July 24 | Kathimerini

 Online

-Sponsored by the Italian Embassy and Italian Cultural Institute, the next screening of the Athens Open Air Film Festival is “Blow-Up,” a 1966 thriller by Michelangelo Antonioni.
+Sponsored by the Italian Embassy and Italian Cultural Institute, the next screening of the Athens Open Air Film Festival is “Blow-Up,” a 1966 thriller by Michaelangelo Antonioni.
 “Blow-Up” follows Thomas (David Hemmings), a London photographer who discovers a strange figure lurking in the background of one of his photographs.
-When the subject of the photograph shows up to take the image away from him, the mystery begins to unfold.
-The film was Antonioni’s first in English and was heralded a “mod masterpiece” by film critic Andrew Sarris.
-The screening begins at 9.30 p.m. at Technopolis.
-Admission is free of charge.
-For details, visit www.aoaff.org.

-Sponsored by the Italian Embassy and Italian Cultural Institute, the next screening of the Athens Open Air Film Festival is “Blow-Up,” a 1966 thriller by Michelangelo Antonioni.
-“Blow-Up” follows Thomas (David Hemmings), a London photographer who discovers a strange figure lurking in the background of one of his photographs.
-When the subject of the photograph shows up to take the image away from him, the mystery begins to unfold.
-The film was Antonioni’s first in English and was heralded a “mod masterpiece” by film critic Andrew Sarris.
-The screening begins at 9.30 p.m. at Technopolis.
-Admission is free of charge.
+When the subject of the photograph shows up to take the image away, the mystery begins to unfold.
+The film was Antonioni’s first in English, heralded a “mod masterpiece” by film critic Andrew Sarris.
+The screening at the Technopolis cultural center begins at 9.30 p.m. and admission is free of charge.
 For details, visit www.aoaff.org.